 When we’re faced with a debt problem, it can feel overwhelming, so of course we’d all like to wave a magic wand and make our debts disappear.

-Being realistic, it’s unlikely that’ll actually happen.
+Being realistic, while you can get help with your debt, it’s unlikely that’ll it just vanish.
 However, in some circumstances a debt can become what’s known as ‘statute barred’, meaning that it can no longer be enforced through the courts.

 We’d always encourage you take reasonable steps to deal with your debts, rather than avoiding the debt or looking for ways to have your debt written off, which are unlikely to work.
 That’s why we provide free advice to help you do this.

 Statute barred debt is a pretty important thing to know about because it affects the things a creditor can do to ask you to pay back a debt after a certain time.

 We don’t want to deny you of that knowledge so let’s get down to business.

 Firstly, the rules for statute barred debt vary depending on where you live in the UK.
 In this article, we’re talking about statute barred debt in England and Wales.